ombegov/policy-v2/_identity-draft/index.md

 #### Interoperability, Reciprocity, and Revocation of Credentials ####

-Agencies shall implement processes to determine if an employee or contractor already possesses a valid PIV credential and leverage the existing, valid PIV credential rather than issuing a separate one, where feasible.
+Agencies should implement processes to determine if an employee or contractor already possesses a valid PIV credential and leverage the existing, valid PIV credential rather than issuing a separate one.
 Agency processes shall accept and electronically verify PIV credentials issued by other agencies.
 This is equally applicable for local and physical access where another agency’s employee has been provisioned access.
 Agencies shall also implement processes to revoke or destroy credentials in a timely manner to prevent instances of unauthorized access when the credential has been compromised, the employee or contractor has been terminated, or the credential is lost.

 #### Acquisition of Products and Services ####